Call to book01904 734 939

 About the tour

-Explore Sri Lanka, a land of pristine beaches, coconut and cinnamon plantations, peaceful lagoons and tiered tea paddies.
-Its many glorious attractions, from its coastal cities and elusive leopards to its ancient palaces and Buddhist monuments, are uncovered as we explore this beautiful country as part of a small group.
+Explore Sri Lanka, a land of endless beaches, peaceful lagoons, and tiered tea plantations.
+As part of a small group, we uncover its glorious attractions, from golden coastal cities and elusive leopards to ancient sites and Buddhist monuments.

 Highlights